showell-labs/react-native-fs-fork/README.md

 $ npm install --save @dr.pogodin/react-native-fs
 ```

-NOTE: Windows auto-link command (at least as it was needed for example project to install the lib hosted in the parent folder):
+**Note**: Windows auto-link command (at least as it was needed for example project to install the lib hosted in the parent folder):
 ```sh
 npx react-native autolink-windows --sln "windows\ReactNativeFsExample.sln" --proj "windows\ReactNativeFsExample\ReactNativeFsExample.vcxproj"
 ```